North Korea's go-to diplomat: What you need to know

 On his arrival in the US, Kim would be the most senior official to visit the United States since 2000, when Vice Marshal Jo Myong Rok traveled to Washington to meet with then-President Bill Clinton in the Oval Office.
 Madeleine Albright, who was Secretary of State at the time, traveled to North Korea later that month.

-Kim Yong Chul is a former head of North Korea's Reconnaissance Bureau, an espionage and special operations organization.
+Kim Yong Chol is a former head of North Korea's Reconnaissance Bureau, an espionage and special operations organization.
 He is believed to have been involved in a torpedo attack that sank the South Korean warship Cheonan in 2010, killing 46 South Korean sailors.

 His inclusion as part of the delegation from the North that attended the Pyeongchang Olympics in February raised eyebrows given his suspected role in the Cheonan's sinking.

-Note: This article has been updated to correct the spelling of Kim Yong Chol's name